Keeping alive Hyderi Manzil, Gandhi’s last residence in Kolkata

 Das says that he has tried to restore it to the best of his abilities given the state of the building when he was given the contract.
 “The house was in poor condition and we had to repair the roof and the floors and the exterior had many cracks.”
 He says that he went through archives to learn more about the history and was also instrumental in organising the exhibits on Gandhi inside the building.
 The original layout of the one-storey Hyderi Manzil had one main room that was the hall, with three rooms on the right side of the building and four rooms on left.
 In one of the two rooms at the back of Hyderi Manzil is where Gandhi stayed while he was fasting.
 Some of Gandhi’s possessions — his watch, a charkha, his wooden slippers, a lantern, a mattress and his lathi have been made a part of the museum’s exhibit.

-Dilip Dey (45), who has been working as a caretaker for Hyderi Manzil for many years now, is excited about the new museum inside the building.
+Dilip Dey, 45, who has been working as a caretaker for Hyderi Manzil for many years now, is excited about the new museum inside the building.
 “I hope many people, including foreigners will now visit this place,” he says, explaining how many people don’t know of its association with Gandhi.
 The building of Hyderi Manzil has completely changed as has its surrounding area.
 A large, open field lies adjacent to the property and a narrow, unpaved lane connects the building to the main road.
-A sign in red stone that used to read Hyderi Manzil in three languages—Bengali, Urdu and English has been replaced by a huge installation art featuring Gandhi and bust of the leader sits in a patch of grass inside the complex of Hyderi Manzil.
+A sign in red stone that used to read Hyderi Manzil in three languages—Bengali, Urdu and English—has been replaced by a huge installation art featuring Gandhi and a bust of the leader sits in a patch of grass inside the complex of Hyderi Manzil.
 Mahatma Gandhi doesn’t live here anymore.